georgringer/amazing_preview/Readme.md

 - Deploy and maintain changes just as any code
 - Different news depending on the environment

-### Expand/Collapse all tables
+#### Expand and Collapse all tables

-A new button in the toolbar of the list module allows to expand and collapse all tables
+A new button in the toolbar of the list module allows expanding and collapsing all tables with one click.